U.S. says Google breakup may be needed to end violations of antitrust law | Technology

-The lawsuit claims that Google acted unlawfully to maintain its position in search and search advertising on the internet, and says that "absent a court order, Google will continue executing its anticompetitive strategy, crippling the competitive process, reducing consumer choice, and stifling innovation."
-The complaint says that Google has nearly 90% of all general search engine queries in the United States and almost 95% of searches on mobile.
+The complaint, which was joined by 11 states, says Google acted unlawfully to maintain its position in search and search advertising on the internet, and says that "absent a court order, Google will continue executing its anticompetitive strategy, crippling the competitive process, reducing consumer choice, and stifling innovation."
+The government said Google has nearly 90% of all general search engine queries in the United States and almost 95% of searches on mobile.

 When asked on a conference call if the department was seeking a breakup or another remedy, Ryan Shores, a Justice Department official, said, "Nothing is off the table, but a question of remedies is best addressed by the court after it's had a chance to hear all the evidence."
 In its complaint, the Justice Department said that Americans were hurt by Google's actions.
 In its "request for relief," it said it was seeking "structural relief as needed to cure any anti-competitive harm."
 "Structural relief" in antitrust matters generally means the sale of an asset.

 "Ultimately it is consumers and advertisers that suffer from less choice, less innovation and less competitive advertising prices," the lawsuit states.
 "So we are asking the court to break Google's grip on search distribution so the competition and innovation can take hold."
-Google, whose search engine is so ubiquitous that its name has become a verb, called the lawsuit "deeply flawed," adding that people "use Google because they choose to - not because they're forced to or because they can't find alternatives."
+Google called the lawsuit "deeply flawed," adding that people "use Google because they choose to - not because they're forced to or because they can't find alternatives."

-Republican Senator Josh Hawley, a vociferous Google critic, accused the company of keeping power through "illegal means" and called the lawsuit "the most important antitrust case in a generation."
-The Microsoft lawsuit was credited with clearing the way for the explosive growth of the internet since the antitrust scrutiny prevented the company from attempting to thwart competitors.

 ALSO READ